michikono/angular-wait/README.md

 This would yield:

 1. "Loading" would initially appear
-2. 2 seconds later, "No result" would show
+2. Two seconds later, "No result" would show

 # Requirements